How to Reduce Risks

 1. Spatial isolation

-・ When a hazard can be stopped immediately
+・ When the hazard can be stopped immediately

-Install a door switch, etc.・ When a hazard cannot be stopped immediately
+Install a door interlock switch, etc.・ If the source of danger cannot be stopped immediately

 STEP3.
 Usage information